 The importance of this book cannot be overstated.
-If you read this book, and you keep it close for reference, you will never
+If you read this book and keep it close for reference, you will never experience problems properly classifying crimes.

 Additionally, your knowledge of its contents will put you far ahead of others in any pre-employment interviews.